Tora (band): 2019: Can't Buy The Mood

-On 1 March, Tora released 'Deviate', which was Co-written and co-produced in London at the iconic RAK Studios with Roy Kerr (London Grammar, Lana Del Rey).
-This laid the foundations for the announcement of second album 'Can't Buy The Mood' (9 August 2019 via LUSTRE) a body of work deeply inspired by themes of human connection, and which also displays an equally intriguing array of beautifully crafted songs that morph and transport to another world.
-Whilst Can't Buy The Mood was primarily made in the region of Byron Bay, the band also ventured into iconic studio spaces in LA, London and Amsterdam to work on the album.
-Completely written and produced by the band themselves, they also did all the design and artwork, completing an artistic vision which was key to the holistic experience of the album.
-With field recordings once again a key feature, the album is 13 tracks full of lush grooves and intricate moments.
+On 1 March, Tora released 'Deviate', which was Co-written and co-produced in London at the RAK Studios with Roy Kerr (London Grammar, Lana Del Rey).
+This laid the foundations for the announcement of second album 'Can't Buy The Mood' (9 August 2019 via LUSTRE) a body of work deeply inspired by themes of human connection.
+Whilst Can't Buy The Mood was primarily made in the region of Byron Bay, the band also ventured into studio spaces in LA, London and Amsterdam to work on the album.
+Completely written and produced by the band themselves, they also did all the design and artwork, completing an artistic vision which was key to the experience of the album.
+With field recordings once again a key feature, the album includes 13 tracks.

 Musical style

-With their sounds having been compared to the likes of SOHN, Toro Y Moi and James Blake.
-Tora's music is a blend of ambient harmonies, layered rhythms and pulsing soundscapes characteristic of the Chillwave genre.
+Tora's music has been compared to the likes of Sohn, Toro Y Moi and James Blake., with characteristics of the Chillwave genre.